iotappstory/ESP-Library/README.md

 ### `begin(char eraseEeprom)`
 Set up IAS and start all dependent services.

-If `bootstat` is true, the code will keep track of number of boots and print contents of RTC memory.

 If `eraseEeprom` is 'F' (full), the entire EEPROM (including wifi credentials and IAS activation code) will be erased on first boot of the sketch/app.